-You may be granted exemption from modules according to professional and academic qualifications.
+You may be granted credits for your previous academic and professional qualification through Accreditation of Prior Experiential Learning (APEL) scheme.
 You can take individual modules as 'free standing' as part of your continuing professional development (CPD).
-Independent study modules enable modules to be based around your individual CPD and workplace needs.
+An independent work-based learning module enables you to study around your individual CPD and workplace needs.

-You will study modules relating to clinical roles, management, supervisory and assessment roles, quality issues, research methods and ethics, as well as taking a module of independent study to meet a particular professional need or interest.
+You will study modules relating to breast cancer diagnosis, treatment and care; management; supervisory and assessment roles; quality issues; research methods and ethics; as well as taking a module of independent study to meet a particular professional need or interest.

 Some of the modules are developed in partnership with the Jarvis National Breast Screening Training Centre and South West London (St George's) National Breast Screening Training Centre.